-We tend to find that the majority of high street mortgages are portable.
-That said, you will have the capability to move it from one property to another without incurring any penalty.
+When it comes to porting mortgages, you will find that pretty much all high street mortgages are portable.
+By doing this, you will be able to move it from one property to another without incurring any penalty.

-Portable mortgages are beneficial if you are looking to move into a new home and are currently involved in a contract with a fixed rate.
-It may lead you to potentially avoid any early repayment charges that could have occurred.
+A porting a mortgage can be helpful if you are looking to move into a new home and are currently involved in a contract with a fixed rate.
+Furthermore, you potentially avoid any early repayments charges that could have occurred.

-Even though it will be there as an option more often than not, in many cases, homeowners may choose not to.
-Possibly the lender isn’t willing to lend them the necessary additional funds needed to move home.
+As much as this is likely to be an option that is available to many homeowners, some may decide not to.
+This may be due to the lender not willing to lend them the required additional funds that are needed to move home.

-It’s important to know that the additional funds will be at a different rate to the rate that your current mortgage deal is currently on.
+Keep in mind that the additional funds will be at a different rate compared to the rate that your current mortgage deal is on at the time.

-A sub-account on your mortgage gets created at the point where you decide to port your mortgage, with the additional funds placed onto a different deal than the one you have on your current mortgage.
+When you decide to port your mortgage, a sub-account is created.
+This is where the additional funds are placed onto a different deal than the one you have on your current mortgage.

-In any case, although you have a single mortgage and a single direct debit in your name, different interest rates will apply to each.
+Even though you have a single mortgage and a single direct debit in your name, the different interest rates will apply to each.

-Managing to get them aligned once again could mean that one of the sub-accounts has to fall onto the lender’s standard variable rate for a particular amount of time.
-For more information, don’t hesitate to contact us to speak with a mortgage advisor in Coventry, and we’ll see how we can help you.
+In order to get your accounts aligned once again could result in one of the sub-accounts falling onto the lender’s standard variable rate for a certain amount of time.
+For further information regarding this, speak to an expert Mortgage Advisor in Coventry.

-No matter if you’re moving house in Coventry, working with a buy to let mortgage or require help with a self employed mortgage.
-You can book yourself a free appointment around a time/date that suits you to discuss your options with a mortgage advisor further.
+Whether you’re Moving House in Coventry, looking into getting a buy to let mortgage, or need assistance with your self employed mortgage, book yourself in for a free mortgage appointment to discuss your options with a Mortgage Advisor in Coventry further.

 The Shared Ownership scheme was introduced following the credit crunch in 2012, the scheme gives first time buyers and home movers the chance to buy a share of a property and then rent the remaining part of it.